mightyjens/mightyjens.github.io/content/posts/2022/thule-snowpack.md

 ## Unboxing

 The package does not contain any big surprises.
 There are the two ski mounts included, adapter plates to increase the distance to the roof, appropriately sized retaining screws and a Thule typical manual.
-As usual the keys could be replaced by the Thule One-Key system.
+As usual the keys could be replaced by the *Thule One-Key system*.

 ![Thule Snowpack](../thule-snowpack/thule-snowpack.webp)